whatsacomputertho/skopeo/docs/skopeo-sync.1.md

 **--dest-registry-token** _Bearer token_ for accessing the destination registry.

+**--retry-times**

+The number of times to retry.

+**--retry-delay**

-**--retry-times**  the number of times to retry, retry wait time will be exponentially increased based on the number of failed attempts.
+Fixed delay between retries.
+If not set (or set to 0s), retry wait time will be exponentially increased based on the number of failed attempts.

 **--keep-going**
 If any errors occur during copying of images, those errors are logged and the process continues syncing rest of the images and finally fails at the end.